How To Prepare Your Hair For Bleaching

 Image: IStock

 Do not wash your hair a day or two before bleaching.
 The natural oils in the scalp act as a thin barrier between the strands and the bleach.
 Shampooing may wash out the natural oils.
 Moreover, if the hair is a little greasy, it will not affect the bleach results or color payoff.
-Many of the top hair color brands add essential oils to their bleaches to minimize hair damage while bleaching.
+Many top hair color and hair dye brands add essential oils to their bleaches to minimize hair damage while bleaching.

 While washing your hair, you may accidentally scratch or cut your scalp, which might lead to irritation during the bleaching process.
 Hence, hair stylists recommend refraining from washing your hair before a bleaching treatment.